COSC3020/mergesort-CollinDavis03/README.md

 The worst case for this is n^2 because we multiply the loops together.

+With each division of the array until it gets to 1 is where _O_(log n) comes from.

 We have to multiply this into the loops.
 With that, we should get $\Theta (n^2log(n))$ as the worst-case scenario.